2023-08-14 15:21:30

 We went back and forth and eventually they fixed the problem, but it was like putting duct tape on a plane as it’s falling.
 They didn’t realize that the feature needs a lot of work.

-Wardle said he chose to announce these bugs at DEF CON without first notifying Apple because he had already notified the company of the earlier flaws — which could have led to improving the overall quality of the tool more broadly.
+Wardle said he chose to announce these bugs at DEF CON without first notifying Apple because he had already notified the company of the earlier flaws — which might have led to improving the overall quality of the tool more broadly.

 He also added that ignoring this monitoring simply brings the security state of macOS back to what it was a year ago, before the background task manager was released, so the mechanism “gives users and developers a false sense of security”.